Easy Caramel Cinnamon Pull Apart Bread or cinnamon roll monkey bread recipe is full of gooey, sweet cinnamon caramel pieces covered in icing.

-Preheat your oven to 350 degrees.
+- Preheat oven to 350 degrees.

-Dip paper towel in melted butter and grease your pan.
+- Dip paper towel in melted butter and grease your pan.
 Set aside.

-In a small bowl combine brown sugar and cinnamon.
-Place melted butter in second bowl.
-Set aside.
+- In a small bowl combine brown sugar and cinnamon.

-- Working one at a time, dip balls in melted butter, allowing excess butter to drip back into bowl.
+- Working one at a time, dip balls in melted butter, allowing excess butter to drip back into the bowl.
 Roll in brown sugar mixture.
-Gently place dipped balls in even layers into your prepared pan.
+Gently place dipped balls in even layers into prepared pan.

-Bake until the top is dark brown and caramel begins to bubble around the edges, 25 to 30 minutes.
+- Bake until the top is dark brown and the caramel begins to bubble around the edges; 25 to 30 minutes.

 - Using a spatula scrape all of the icing into a resealable bag.
 Press icing into one corner as best you can.
-Cut tip off the corner of the bag.
+Cut tip off that corner of the bag.
 Press and squeeze icing all over your cinnamon balls to decorate,

 - Serve warm and enjoy!